 You also direct the series, how did you find the experience?

 Directing has been the most rewarding challenge of my career so far.
 As an actor, it’s my job to bring characters to life.
 As a director, my role is to blend all of the characters, and action into a cohesive story that viewers want to watch.
 It can be tough but it’s the best thing I’ve ever done.

 Would you like to do more directing?

 Absolutely!
 I have two projects this year that I will be directing.

-What was it like on the set of Mid90s?
+What was it like on the set of feature film Mid90s?

 Mid90s was an amazing experience, I had the opportunity to be directed by Jonah Hill.
 His vision for the film and characters were a real inspiration for me as both an actor and director.